University of New England - Innovation for a Healthier Planet

 Young Sarah enjoyed the training of growing up in a journalists’ family, yet reacted with resistance to a strict religious home environment.
 She was sent to several boarding schools, including Catharine Beecher’s Hartford Female Seminary from 1828-1831, where Beecher’s younger sister Harriet Beecher [Stowe] also instructed.
 Sarah’s parents hoped that she would thereby become serious regarding studies and religion.
 In 1837, she married Charles Harrington Eldredge (1810-1846), a cashier at the Merchant’s Bank of Boston, and gave birth to three daughters: Mary Stace (1838-1845), Grace Harrington (1841-1862), and Ellen Willis (1845-1922).

 When Eldredge died in Boston of typhoid in 1846, he left Sarah with two young daughters and no income.
 Her brother, N.P.
 Willis, by 1846 a successful poet as well as publisher of the New York Home Journal, refused financial help to his destitute sister.
 In 1849 Fern married a widower with two children, Samuel P. Farrington, but the marriage proved so unbearable that she left in 1851, and in 1852 he obtained a divorce on grounds of desertion.
 The writer “Fanny Fern” came into existence to earn support for herself and her children.
 Her first publication, “The Model Husband” signed by Clara (she also used Tabitha, Olivia, Olivia Branch, and Jack Fern), appeared on June 28, 1851, in Boston’s Olive Branch, edited by the Rev. Thomas F. Norris.
 By September Sarah had settled upon the “Fanny Fern” byline, the name by which she was known thereafter.
 She chose this for two reasons: her mother had loved sweet fern, a sturdy plant surviving in hostile conditions, and the alliterative name spoofed the pen names of genteel lady writers since Fern wrote boldly and forthrightly, often on unpopular topics.
-Thereafter, weekly columns by “Fanny Fern” appeared in the Boston Olive Branch (28 June 1851 – 25 June 1853), the Boston True Flag, edited by William Moulton (29 November 1851 – 23 April 1853), the New York Musical World and Times, published by Oliver Dyer (9 October 1852 – 19 November 1853), and the Philadelphia Saturday Evening Post (7 January 1854 – 1 April 1854).
+Thereafter, weekly columns by “Fanny Fern” appeared in the Boston Olive Branch (28 June 1851 – 25 June 1853), the Boston True Flag, edited by William Moulton (29 November 1851 – 23 April 1853), the Musical World and New York Musical Times, published by Oliver Dyer (9 October 1852 – 19 November 1853), and the Philadelphia Saturday Evening Post (7 January 1854 – 1 April 1854).

 An 1855 serialized novella, “Fanny Ford: A Story of Everyday Life,” had so increased the circulation of the Ledger that its editor Robert Bonner made Fern the highest paid newspaper columnist at the time.
 After the publication of her 1855 bestseller, Ruth Hall: A Domestic Tale of the Present Times, and Rose Clark in 1856, she wrote exclusively for the New York Ledger.
 From her journalistic pieces first published in the foregoing serials, Fern compiled between 1853 and 1872 six collections, several reaching bestseller status.
 In 1856, after having a prenuptial agreement drawn up, which gave Fern rights to her earnings before and after their marriage, she married James Parton (1822-1891).
 Parton was an editor at her brother’s New York Home Journal, but quit due to conflicts with N.P.
 Willis.
 Parton would later become a noted publisher and editor.